iflytek/cino/README_EN.md

 More resources by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**Aug 23, 2022 CINO has been accepted as a long paper at [COLING 2022](http://coling2022.org).
+We will update the final paper and release the corresponding resources after the camera-ready deadline.**

-**Mar 30, 2022 We release a new pre-trained model called PERT, check https://github.com/ymcui/PERT**
+Mar 30, 2022 We release a new pre-trained model called PERT, check https://github.com/ymcui/PERT

 Feb 21, 2022 CINO-small (6-layer, 148M parameters) have been released.